kimsappi/website-status/README.md

 # About
 Service that checks that websites/URLs listed in a specified configuration file respond correctly. *Asynchronous requesting* makes things go quicker especially if many servers are slow to respond, although it may cause problems with if servers consider your requests to be spam.

-There is also an extremely basic web interface available in the [https://github.com/kimsappi/website-status/tree/flask](flask branch).
-A version of the web interface is available [http://kimsappi-website-status.herokuapp.com/](here).
+There is also an extremely basic web interface available in the [flask branch](https://github.com/kimsappi/website-status/tree/flask).
+A version of the web interface is available [here](http://kimsappi-website-status.herokuapp.com/).

 # Requirements
 * Python 3.7 (for `asyncio.run`) & pip